jcrist/msgspec/_sources/usage.rst.txt

 ``dataclasses``
 ~~~~~~~~~~~~~~~

 `dataclasses` map to JSON objects/MessagePack maps.

+During encoding, all attributes without a leading underscore (``"_"``) are
+encoded.

-During decoding, any extra
-fields are ignored.
-An error is raised during decoding if the type doesn't
+During decoding, any extra fields are ignored.
+An error is raised if a field's
-match or if any required fields are missing.
+type doesn't match or if any required fields are missing.

 If a ``__post_init__`` method is defined on the dataclass, it is called after
 the object is decoded.
 Note that `"Init-only parameters"